In Less Than One Year*

 Competency Based Education, or CBE, students are not required to learn at the same rate as others in their courses.
 This approach allows you to demonstrate knowledge and skills at the pace that is best for you.

 With SIMPath®, you are in control of the speed at which you earn your degree.
-Leverage your skills and knowledge to complete up to 4 competencies in 16 weeks.
-With this exciting new format, you could finish your BSN in less than a year.you
+Leverage your skills and knowledge to complete competencies in 16 weeks.
+With this exciting new format, you could finish your BSN in less than a year.

 Flexible Online Format